gradle/gradle/design-docs/jdk9-support.md

     components {
         main(JvmLibrarySpec) {
             dependencies {
-                external group: 'com.acme', name: 'artifact', version: '1.0' external 'com.acme:artifact:1.0'
+                library group: 'com.acme', name: 'artifact', version: '1.0' library 'com.acme:artifact:1.0'
             }
         }
     }
 }
 ```

+TODO: Need a better DSL.

-- Reuse legacy repositories DSL for this feature, or perhaps bridge into model land.
+- Reuse existing repositories DSL, bridging into model space.
-- Resolve external libraries from repository and include in compile time dependency graph.
-- Use jar + compile scope dependencies for a Maven module.
+- Main Jar artifact of maven module is included in compile classpath.
+- Main Jar artifact of any compile-scoped dependencies are included transitively in the compile classpath.

 ### Test cases

-- Can add a dependency onto an artifact found in a Maven repository
-- Can compile a component that uses a class from an external dependency
-- Compile classpath is evaluated lazily, that is to say, resolution only occurs when we try to compile the component
+- For maven module dependencies
+    - Main Jar artifact of module is included in compile classpath.
+    - Main Jar artifact of compile-scoped transitive dependencies are included in the compile classpath.
+    - Artifacts from runtime-scoped (and other scoped) transitive dependencies are _not_ included in the compile classpath.
+- For local component dependencies:
+    - Artifacts from transitive external dependencies that are non part of component API are _not_ included in the compile classpath.
 - Displays a reasonable error message if the external dependency cannot be found in a declared repository

-### Implementation

-- Should extend the existing `DependencySpecContainer`
-- Dependencies retrieved when calling `DependencySpecContainer#getDependencies` should be immutable

 ### Open issues

-- Still no notion of _compile_ vs _runtime_, it's all **direct** compile time dependencies
-- If the DSL, at some point, is supposed to model other scopes (configurations, ...), `external` might not be the best choice (unless we use `dependencies(scope)`)
-- Should we allow transitive dependencies?
-Transitive closure?
-- Should we reuse `ExternalModuleDependency`?
-- Support for custom resolution strategies?
+- Should we use a single `dependencies` block to define API and compile dependencies, or use 2 separate `dependencies` blocks?
-- Support for dependency substitution?
+- Need to provide support for `ResolutionStrategy`: forced versions, dependency substitution, etc

 ## Story: Resolve external dependencies from Ivy repositories